 Relief valves are required to function under widely varying conditions.
-Corrosion, aging of the resilient seat disc and friction all proceed at different rates depending upon the nature of the specific environment and application.
-Gas impurities, product misuse and improper installation can shorten the safe life of a relief valve.
-The gas dealer must observe and determine the safe useful life of relief valves in his systems.
+Corrosion, aging of resilient seat disc and friction all proceed at different rates depending on the nature of the specific environment and application.
+Gas impurities, product misuse and improper installations can shorten the safe life of a relief valve.
+The LP-Gas dealer must observe and determine the safe useful life of relief valves in his systems.